EMF Safety

 The International Commission on Non-Ionizing Radiation Protection (ICNIRP) was founded in 1992 – A global body of experts specialized in non-ionizing radiation protection which was assembled to issue guidance on EMF safety.
 ICNIRP consider the risks posed by low frequency non-ionising radiation like magnetic fields used in NDT.

-Since then derivatives of ICNIRP guidelines have been then adopted by different nations and unions and written into law through enforceable health and safety directives.
+Since then derivatives of ICNIRP guidelines have been then adopted by different nations (and unions) and written into law through enforceable health and safety directives.
 Not all the directives are the same - Some use slightly different methodologies or limits.
 However irrespective of this, many work place directives can be traced back to 3 publications:

 Within the UK - The Control of Electromagnetic Fields at Work Regulations (CEMFAW) 2016